The Best Cold Calling Script & How to Make Your Own [Template]

 Make it easy for them to commit to the demo with no strings attached, and make it easy for them to schedule and show up to the demo.
 Don't fuss with the details about software packages in this initial step when you can deal with those details later (presumably after the demo).
 Doing so will plant objections in their mind before you get your foot in the door.

-If I know that a prospect won’t commit to a demo, I assume that they need more time in the purchase funnel, and that means more useful content.
+If I know that a prospect won’t commit to a demo, I assume they need more time in the purchase funnel, which means they need more useful content.
 I send them articles, blogs, handouts, white papers, etc., that will make their life easier and help them excel in their industry.
 Remember, “Value is not what you say it is; it is always what the buyer perceives it to be” (Art Sobczak).

 17. Follow up after the call.